aettic/slither/readme.md

 This is a zork-like text-based adventure game.
 It contains a global status system to track world changes consistently.
 It uses a numbered option based system for acting.
 The story is homebrew High Fantasy, taking place in a land called Aetrynos.
 Distinct from Javaborne, this game is designed with a single "doSomething()" function which can handle all locations and all actions.
 This, paired with the system of selection and options rooted inside the player's active zone itself allows for a smooth, single system which can handle and parse many different things.
 The engine utilizes object-oriented-programming to handle creating the necessary entities and objects which interact in the game (Player, creature, items, zones, etc.)

 ## To Do (Development)
+- [ ] Build NPC objects with interactive dialogue capacity (model after combat)
+- [ ] Construct a puzzle using items (Alcohol, alchemical stuff, blowing something up?)
 - [ ] Create a combine(item, item) method
-- [ ] Construct a puzzle using items (Alcohol, alchemical stuff, blowing something up?)
-- [ ] Put a Grue in Dark spots (cellar, loft)
 - [ ] Create Dark timer for Grue attack - 2 rounds
+- [ ] Create more globalStatus entries as needed
 - [ ] Create Matches timer
 - [ ] Finish combat options
+- [ ] Fix problem with globalStatus not updating properly (still need to identify)
+- [ ] Put a Grue in Dark spots (cellar, loft)
 - [ ] Write out the rest of the zones
-- [ ] Create more globalStatus entries as needed
-- [ ] Write out the story more thoroughly in a secret canon piece.
-- [ ] Fix problem with globalStatus not updating properly (still need to identify)
-- [ ] Build NPC objects with interactive dialogue capacity (model after combat)

 ## Done
-- [x] Create a useItem method in player.py (now contains equip, toggle, and spell)
 - [x] Actually use item.py before getting too carried away
-- [x] Test save state works
 - [x] Build load state function
-- [x] build combat system
+- [x] Build combat system
-- [x] build magic system
+- [x] Build magic system
-- [x] build creature objects for combat
+- [x] Build creature objects for combat
 - [x] Complete location globalStatus entries
+- [x] Complete the Beast itemDrops
+- [x] Create a useItem method in player.py (now contains equip, toggle, and spell)
 - [x] Organize globalStatus entires
+- [x] Test save state works
-- [x] Complete the Beast itemDrops
+- [x] Write out the story more thoroughly in a secret canon piece.